sbazmi90/Machine_Learning_Projects/Support_Vector_Machine/README.md

 The SVM model achieved high accuracy in classifying tumors, demonstrating its effectiveness in distinguishing between malignant and benign cases.
 GridSearchCV helped in identifying the best hyperparameters, enhancing the model's performance.

-## Project 2: Decision Trees and Random Forest for Lending Club Loan Data
+## Project 2: SVM for Iris Species Classification

 ### Overview